• Skip to primary navigation

 Can I make this recipe on the stovetop?

 Yes, you can make lamb ragu on the stove instead of in a slow cooker.
 Follow the recipe, but use a large (covered) saucepan instead of the slow cooker.
-Simmer the ragu slowly for approximately 3 hours, or until the meat can be shredded with a fork.
+Simmer the ragu for approximately 3 hours, or until the meat can be shredded with a fork.
 Top up with extra stock if necessary

 A plate of lamb ragu next to a plate of flatbread and a dish of salad.